-The How-Tos of Habits
+The Power of Routines

+Habits (both good and bad) are made up of three parts: The actual behavior sandwiched between a trigger and a reward.
 The trigger is the situation that prompts a behavior response, and the reward is what happens afterward to reinforce the behavior so you’ll do it again.
-Identifying each of these three components will help you understand why you might be sticking to unhealthy habits — and help you come up with healthy new ones.
-If you want to exercise instead of watching TV, identify the circumstances when you normally plop down on the sofa with the remote.
-Are you stressed out after a long day at work?
-Stash a jump rope right next to the remote to remind you to get moving, and save the TV for after your little workout.
-Remembering that feeling of accomplishment is what will help you make the same smart choice again, until working out becomes a habit.
+Identifying each of these three components will help you understand why you might be sticking to unhealthy habits — and could help you come up with healthy new alternatives.

 Make the commitment

-More ways to make healthy habits stick:
+More ways to make healthy changes stick: